 usage unit of measure selected and the billing rate information.

 Note: Pay-as-you-go billing to the customer is always monthly and in arrears.

 Whether you are a product or marketing manager, or an engineer, you should understand the overall process and the technologies involved.
 Red Hat Marketplace provides the key components to enable metering and pay-as-you-go billing for your product: a metering agent where a product will report usage information; the metering agent in turn will provide that data to a rating and billing engine which calculates how much to bill the customer.
 Pay-as-you-go can be used for both Operators and SaaS products.
 The diagram below shows a view of how metering and billing works for a pay-as-you-go edition:

 Figure 1: Metering with an Operator on OpenShift

 - Data is metered for partner operator

-- Data is collected for Red Hat Marketplace operator
+- Data is collected for IBM Metrics Operator and Red Hat Marketplace Deployment Operator

 - Data is rated through Red Hat Marketplace billing

 - Customer is invoiced with PDF invoice